-The exit requirement for FAL in KS3 is a Pass Merit grade in the Cambridge Preliminary B1 (PET) exam.
-BSB is a Cambridge test centre and we are able to run computer-based tests as part of our assessment cycle.
-Students are assessed throughout the year using B1 materials and when they reach a level of B1.2 in practice and class-based assessments. they are able to sit an official Cambridge B1 Preliminary exam which is graded in Cambridge and if they achieve a Pass Merit or higher, they are able to leave the EAL programme.
+The exit requirement for EAL in KS3 is a Pass Merit (Grade B) in the Cambridge Preliminary B1 (PET) exam.
+BSB is a Cambridge Test Centre and we are able to run computerbased tests as part of our assessment cycle.
+Students are assessed throughout the year using B1 materials.
+They are able to sit an official Cambridge B1 Preliminary exam twice a year.
+This is graded in Cambridge and if they achieve a Pass Merit (Grade B) or higher, they are able to leave the FAI programme.